-The IWC immediately began debating Japan's counter proposal for the organization.
-Entitled "The Way Forward," it envisages a twin-track future of conservation and commercial whaling which would be managed by a new "Sustainable Whaling Committee.
+The IWC immediately began debating Japan's counter-proposal for the organization.
+Entitled "The Way Forward," it envisages a twin-track future of conservation and commercial whaling which would be managed by a new "Sustainable Whaling Committee".

-Japan currently observes an international moratorium on commercial whaling but exploits a loophole to kill hundreds of whales every year for "scientific purposes" as well as sell the meat.
+Japan currently observes an international moratorium on commercial whaling but exploits a loophole to kill hundreds of whales every year for "scientific purposes" as well as to sell the meat.

 Norway and Iceland ignore the moratorium and are key supporters of Japan's bid to resume commercial whaling.